 In the spring of 1997, JoAnn Hardegger and Darrin Swanson were overwhelmed with joy when they learned they were expecting a child.
 Just 9 months prior, the couple lost their son, Gabriel, during JoAnn’s fourth month of pregnancy.

-JoAnn and Darrin were determined keep JoAnn physically and emotionally healthy throughout her second pregnancy.
+JoAnn, trained as a nurse, and Darrin were determined to keep JoAnn as physically and emotionally healthy as possible throughout her second pregnancy.